-AstroField is an interactive light installation inspired by the 2019 Nobel Prize in Physics, awarded to Michel Mayor and Didier Queloz “for the discovery of an exoplanet orbiting a sun-like star”.
-The installation aims to spark curiosity about life beyond planet Earth.
+The installation is inspired by the 2019 Nobel Prize in Physics, awarded to Michel Mayor and Didier Queloz “for the discovery of an exoplanet orbiting a sun-like star”, aiming to spark curiosity about life beyond planet Earth.
+Visitors can engage with the artwork by standing on sensors.

 The process includes a series of workshops and is part of a long-term partnership led by the light festival’s pedagogical team.
 During the workshop series, the students had the opportunity to meet researchers and educators from the Nobel Prize Museum, Stockholm University / AlbaNova, and ESERO.
 The project was carried out with the support of the Swedish National Space Agency.